 A few months later I attended a summit with prosthetists and e-NABLE volunteers at Autodesk’s Pier 9 studios in San Francisco.
 One theme that emerged very clearly was the importance of cosmesis (the appearance of the device) in many parts of the world.
 In Haiti, for instance, we had learned that an arm and hand that would not draw attention in public was more important to the amputee than a prosthesis that was functionally useful.

 So we began working on Gripper Thumb Hands that looked more realistic than our initial flat-printed and thermoformed devices.
 In the Cosmetic Terminal Devices forum, we used Peter Peter Binkley ‘s “Circle Hand” design to create a more natural-looking Gripper Thumb.

 I also found a sculpture called the Heart Hand Love Hand on Thingiverse and remixed that STL file with Tinkercad to make a design that eventually evolved into the design that we published as the Gripper Thumb Terminal Device in November of 2016.
 This publication included instructional videos and STL files to use for Beta testing in the community.

 At the end of 2016, Jon Schull retired from R.I.T. and shut down the MAGIC ACT Lab there.
-We set up the Rochester e-NABLE Lab at Vertus High School where we continued our work with high school lab technicians and adult interns from around the world.
+We set up the Rochester e-NABLE Lab at Vertus High School where we have continued our work with high school lab technicians and adult interns from around the world.

 To be continued…